Location: 322 Capitol Way N

 ![]() As Zeigler’s appears today |

 In early days of Olympia’s history, the downtown core extended down Main Street (now Capitol Way) to the waterfront, just north of this location at the corner of Capitol and Thurston (then Main Street and First Avenue).
 Many businesses were located in this block, including Jack Gimblet’s Saloon, pictured above.
-In the 1880s the City of Olympia passed an ordinance creating a special zone, north of State Avenue, where enforcement of gambling, drinking, drug use, and prostitution would be lax.
-This area was known as the Dead Zone, or Tenderloin (see also Dead Zone).
+Although the City of Olympia had an ordinance prohibiting “nuisances” such as prostitution, unlicensed saloons, and gambling halls, the ordinance was laxly enforced in this area of the city, which was known as the Dead Zone, or Tenderloin (see also Dead Zone).
 Businesses such as the Gimblet Saloon flourished, but also faced challenges due to frequent fights and other problems.
 When the Carlyon Fill extended the port area well to the north, this part of town gradually became industrialized.
 The building now housing Zeigler’s Welding was built in 1910 and has served much the same function throughout its history.
 It is on the local and state registers.

 For more information about and historic photographs of the building, follow these links: